-Whatever sector you’re in and whatever role you play in your company, accurate, effective and compelling written communications are a key factor in success.
+Whatever sector you’re in and whatever role you play in your company, accurate, effective and compelling written communications are a crucial factor in success.

 It might be a press release, a new product launch presentation, training materials for sales staff, product descriptions or any customer-facing copy – whatever you’re writing, good copy has the power to:

-- Convince your clients that your products or services are right for them
+- Convince your customers that your products or services are right for them

 - Make the right impression with colleagues or managers

-Many people are concerned about whether their written communication skills are good enough, particularly if they’re communicating in English as a second language.
+Many people are concerned about whether their copywriting skills are good enough, particularly if they usually wear a different hat to do the day job.

 If that’s you, then you may have even thought about enrolling in a course to improve your writing and language skills, or employ a copywriting agency to work for you.

 Both are viable options.
 Both take time and money.